Imagine if in-house lawyers could find more time and productivity with a few tweaks to work habits. It's possible - check out these hacks for...

 The first step: Build a legal technology roadmap for your department.
-Our white paper will show you how to write a legal technology business case that doesn’t simply ask for “more lawyers,” but considers the processes and systems where technology can streamline delivery and increase accuracy.
+Our legal technology roadmap white paper will show you how to write a legal technology business case that doesn’t simply ask for “more lawyers,” but considers the processes and systems where technology can streamline delivery and increase accuracy.
 We have also included a template to get your legal technology roadmap started.

-Once you have a plan in place, you can select and deploy your legal tech.
+Once you have a plan in place, you can select and deploy your in house legal software.
 Over the next few weeks, we’ll share ideas and best practices for building a legal technology budget, getting your IT department on board and conquering the challenges inherent in legal technology implementation for in-house teams.
 We’ll look at technology as it applies to smaller teams and share benchmarking data from our Legal Operations Health Check.
 And we’ll consider how to answer the inevitable C-suite question, “What is the ROI for legal technology?”

 Ready for a revolution?
-Let’s begin.
+Let’s begin!